What is C. diff?

 • C. diff is very contagious.

-• C. diff can usually be treated with antibiotics, but sometimes more intense treatments are needed to get rid of the infection.
+• C. diff can usually be treated with antibiotics, but sometimes additional treatments are needed to get rid of the infection.

 • Unlike other intestinal bacteria, it can take a long time to get rid of C. diff and start feeling better.